gohugoio/hugo/content/en/about/_index.md

 ---
 title: About Hugo
 linkTitle: In this section
-description: Hugo's features, roadmap, license, and motivation.
+description: Learn about Hugo and its features, security model, and privacy protections.
 categories: []
 keywords: []
 menu: